Experimental investigation relating free-surface features to sub-surface turbulence: Experimental and numerical flow data: acquisition and characterization

-A deeper layer results from the kinematic boundary condition blocking fluid from penetrating the surface and forcing all motion to be horizontal there; the resulting layer, called the \emph{blockage layer}, is the region wherein the flow becomes significantly anisotropic because the kinematic free-surface boundary condition suppresses vertical motion.
-The blockage layer has a thickness on the order of the integral length scale \(\Lb = \mathcal{O}(\Lint)\) \citep{hunt1978, hunt1984} and is the layer within which the free surface affects the overall turbulence statistics underneath \citep[e.g.][]{Jamin2024,aarnes2025}.
-The boundary layer structure is sketched schematically in Figure~\ref{fig:DNS-domain}.

-In order to represent the bulk flow, turbulent properties and non-dimensional groups are calculated at a depth of \(z=-\pi/3\) from the surface, which is just below the edge of the blockage layer for all DNS cases, minimising the effect of the surface while still being well away from the numerical forcing region.
-When referring to the DNS datasets, the depth \(z\) is denoted from the surface directly above the point of interest at that time, such that \(z = 0\) is at the surface, instead of at the mean surface level (see \cite{guoInteractionDeformableFree2010,aarnes2025} for more details).
+In order to represent the bulk flow, turbulent properties and non-dimensional groups are calculated at a depth of \(z=\zref=-\pi/2.5\) from the surface (approximately \(1.2\, \Lint\) below the surface for Case 1), which is just below the edge of the blockage layer for all DNS cases, minimising the effect of the surface while still being well away from the numerical forcing region.
+When referring to the DNS datasets, the depth \(z\) is denoted from the surface directly above the point of interest at that time, such that \(z = 0\) is at the surface, instead of at the mean surface level (see AA for more details).